cs50nestm/cs50labs/placeholders/README.md

 ## Testing

-Try enterring different inputs for the three variables.
+Try entering different inputs for the three variables.
 What happens if you enter a number for the variable `animal`?
 Do you get strange results?
 Since get_string() accepts a `string`, which is a series of characters, it will accept numbers, letters, or even punctuation as part of the `string` .
 Down the road we'll practice checking for valid text input, but for now, let's just make sure our program runs.

 You can check your style by typing